Selected press & Tearsheets (click to read):

 Adam’s first book, Dreamlands, Wastelands (published by Jane and Jeremy) was released in 2014.
 In October 2017, Thames and Hudson first published her exhaustive resource on instant photography - Polaroid: The Missing Manual, The Complete Creative Guide (translated titles vary), which was rereleased in spring 2022.
 Big Fence / Pitcairn Island (Blow Up Press, 2022) is available now (click to order).

-In 2022, she was announced as one of eight crew members (all creatives) selected for the first civilian lunar orbital mission; dearMoon, funded by Japanese entrepreneur, Yusaku Maezawa (MZ).
-The trip will last for approximately one week aboard SpaceX’s Starship.
+In 2022, she was announced as one of eight crew members (all creatives) selected for the first civilian lunar orbital mission; dearMoon, funded by Japanese entrepreneur, Yusaku Maezawa (MZ) aboard SpaceX’s Starship.
+In June 2024, the project was cancelled abruptly.

 Pronouns: she / her / them / they